-The New Mexico Finance Authority Senior Lien Public Project Revolving Fund Revenue and Refunding Bonds, Series 2018A (the "Series 2018A Bonds") are being issued as fully-registered bonds in denominations of \$5,000 or any integral multiple of \$5,000.
-The Depository Trust Company will act as securities depository of the Series 2018A Bonds through its nominee, Cede & Co.
-One fully registered bond in a denomination equal to the principal amount of each maturity of the Series 2018A Bonds will be registered in the name of Cede & Co.
-Individual purchases of Series 2018A Bonds will be made in book-entry form only, and beneficial owners of the Series 2018A Bonds will not receive physical delivery of bond certificates, except as described in this Official Statement.
-Upon receipt of payments of principal and interest, DTC will remit such payments to DTC participants for subsequent disbursement to the beneficial owners of the Series 2018A Bonds.
+The New Mexico Finance Authority Senior Lien Public Project Revolving Fund Revenue and Refunding Bonds, Series 2019B (the "Series 2019B Bonds") are being issued as fully-registered bonds in denominations of \$5,000 or any integral multiple of \$5,000.
+The Depository Trust Company, New York, New York ("DTC") will act as securities depository of the Series 2019B Bonds through its nominee, Cede & Co.
+One fully registered bond in a denomination equal to the principal amount of each maturity of the Series 2019B Bonds will be registered in the name of Cede & Co.
+Individual purchases of Series 2019B Bonds will be made in book-entry form only, and beneficial owners of the Series 2019B Bonds will not receive physical delivery of bond certificates, except as described in this Official Statement.
+Upon receipt of payments of principal and interest, DTC will remit such payments to DTC participants for subsequent disbursement to the beneficial owners of the Series 2019B Bonds.

-The Series 2018A Bonds will be issued under and secured by the Indenture (as defined herein).
-Interest on the Series 2018A Bonds accrues from the date of initial delivery of the Series 2018A Bonds and is payable on June 1 and December 1 of each year, commencing June 1, 2018.
-Principal of the Series 2018A Bonds is payable on the dates, and interest is payable at the rates, shown on the Maturity Schedule on the inside front cover.
+The Series 2019B Bonds will be issued under and secured by the Indenture (as defined herein).
+Interest on the Series 2019B Bonds accrues from the Date of Initial Delivery (defined below) of the Series 2019B Bonds and is payable on December 1 and June 1 of each year, commencing December 1, 2019 until stated maturity or prior redemption.
+Principal of the Series 2019B Bonds is payable on the dates, and interest is payable at the rates, shown on the Maturity Schedule on the inside front cover.